Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/best-practices.md

  Note: Templates should consider storage accounts throughput constraints and deploy across multiple storage accounts where necessary.
 Templates should distribute virtual machine disks across multiple storage accounts to avoid platform throttling.

 9. If you use a **public endpoint** in your template (e.g. blob storage public endpoint), **do not hardcode** the namespace.
 Use the **reference** function to retrieve the namespace dynamically.
 This allows you to deploy the template to different public namespace environments, without the requirement to change the endpoint in the template manually.
 Use the following reference to specify the osDisk.
 Define a variable for the storageAccountName (as specified in the previous example), a variable for the vmStorageAccountContainerName and a variable for the OSDiskName.
+Set the apiVersion to the same version you are using for the storageAccount in your template.

  ```
  "osDisk": {"name": "osdisk","vhd": {"uri": "[concat(reference(concat('Microsoft.Storage/storageAccounts/',
- variables('storageAccountName')), providers('Microsoft.Storage',
- 'storageAccounts').apiVersions[0]).primaryEndpoints.blob, variables('vmStorageAccountContainerName'),
+ variables('storageAccountName')), '2015-06-15').primaryEndpoints.blob, variables('vmStorageAccountContainerName'),
  '/',variables('OSDiskName'),'.vhd')]"}}
  ```

  If you have other values in your template configured with a public namespace, change these to reflect the same reference function.
 For example the storageUri property of the virtual machine diagnosticsProfile.
+Set the apiVersion to the same version you are using for the corresponding resource in your template.

  ```
  "diagnosticsProfile": {"bootDiagnostics": {"enabled": "true","storageUri":
  "[reference(concat('Microsoft.Storage/storageAccounts/', variables('storageAccountName')),
- providers('Microsoft.Storage', 'storageAccounts').apiVersions[0]).primaryEndpoints.blob]"}}
+ '2015-06-15').primaryEndpoints.blob]"}}
  ```

  You can also **reference** an **existing storage account** in a different resource group.
+Set the apiVersion to the same version you are using for the existing storageAccount.

  ```
  "osDisk": {"name": "osdisk", "vhd": {"uri":"[concat(reference(resourceId(parameters('existingResourceGroup'),
- 'Microsoft.Storage/storageAccounts/', parameters('existingStorageAccountName')), providers('Microsoft.Storage',
+ 'Microsoft.Storage/storageAccounts/', parameters('existingStorageAccountName')), '2015-06-15').primaryEndpoints.blob,
- 'storageAccounts').apiVersions[0]).primaryEndpoints.blob, variables('vmStorageAccountContainerName'),
+ variables('vmStorageAccountContainerName'),
  '/',variables('OSDiskName'),'.vhd')]"}}
  ```